gabriellaguerre/gabriellaguerre/README.md

 ### Hi there 👋, I'm Gabriel, welcome to my github page :)

-- 🔭 I’m currently working on an Android app
+- 🔭 I’m currently working on an Android app called crazy-shopper
 - 🌱 I’m currently learning Java
 - 👯 I’m looking to collaborate on open source
 - 💬 Ask me about soft skills